ED attaches 7 UP sugar mills worth Rs 1,097-cr in PMLA case against ex-BSP MLC | Law-Order

 They said the Lucknow zonal office of the central probe agency has issued a provisional attachment order under the Prevention of Money Laundering Act (PMLA).

-These mills are ''owned'' by Iqbal and are located in Kushinagar, Bareilly, Deoria, Hardoi and Barabanki districts of the central Indian state and their total worth is Rs 10,97,18,10,250, the officials said.
+These mills are ''owned'' by Iqbal and are located in Kushinagar, Bareilly, Deoria, Hardoi and Barabanki districts of the central Indian state and the total valuation of the land and other infrastructure is Rs 10,97,18,10,250, the officials said.

 The agency had carried out raids at the premises of the former legislator based in Saharanpur, in October last year.